lucasvegi/Elixir-Code-Smells/README.md

 ## About

-This catalog was proposed by Lucas Vegi and Marco Tulio Valente, [ASERG/DCC/UFMG][ASERG] members.
+This catalog was proposed by Lucas Vegi and Marco Tulio Valente, from [ASERG/DCC/UFMG][ASERG].

+For more info see the following paper:

-It was originally published in the paper *__"Code Smells in Elixir: Early Results from a Grey Literature Review"__* at International Conference on Program Comprehension ([ICPC 2022 ERA][ICPC-ERA]).
-More info is available at the paper's preprint copy [arXiv.org][preprint-copy].
+* [Code Smells in Elixir: Early Results from a Grey Literature Review][preprint-copy], International Conference on Program Comprehension (ICPC), 2022.

 Please feel free to make pull requests and suggestions ([Discussions][Discussions] tab).